Readyforthedraft.com

 02/13/26 – Kenyon Sadiq, TE, Oregon

 Kyle Shanahan may have put together his most impressive season as HC as his team battled through a slew of injuries to within a game of earning NFC’s No. 1 seed heading into the playoffs.
 After disposing of the Eagles in the Wild Card, those injuries finally caught up with the Niners in a blowout loss to the Seahawks.
 Defensively, the team struggled against the pass and managed to bring down the QB just 20 times, which put them at the bottom of the league.
 Now, much of that was due to the fact that Nick Bosa and last year’s 1stRound pick Mykel Williams went down to injury.
 However, nobody else really stepped up as Bosa was still fourth on the team in sacks with just two despite playing in just three games.
 You have to expect San Fran to be interested in addressing the position early, but with so many edge rushers expected to come off the board in the top 25 picks, the Niners may need to trade up to land a top prospect.
 That said, the 49ers can be patient and take advantage of a loaded edge rush class and nab one on Day 2.
-That could mean this pick is used on shoring up key holes on the offensive side of the ball.
+Then there’s the WR position, where we know that Brandon Aiyuk has played his last game in San Francisco and with Jauan Jennings and Kendrick Bourne gone in free agency, Purdy is going to need more help at wideout besides Ricky Pearsall and Demarcus Robinson.
+Adding future Hall of Famer Mike Evans, who was bitten by the injury bug last season, was a big win in free agency and the addition of Christian Kirk immediately gives the Niners a pair of experienced wideouts on the outside.
+However, Kirk was brought in on just a one-year deal and has battled injuries in recent seasons with a grade 3 groin tear in 2023, a fractured collarbone in 2024 and hamstring issues in 2025 that kept him out of 18 of the last 51 games.
+An insurance policy is a must at the WR position and drafting for the future has to be the vision.
+KC Concepcion, Omar Cooper Jr. or even Denzel Boston should be under consideration here.
+I think it only makes sense this pick is used on shoring up key holes on the offensive side of the ball.
 RT Colton McKivitz rebounded well in 2025, reducing his sack percentage to 0.9% and was one of the better rated run blockers according to Pro Football Focus.
 However, LT Trent Williams will be 38 years of age at the start of the season and is entering the final year of his contract.
 In fact, he carries a $38 million cap hit with an option date of March 20th, per spotrac.com.
 Could this be it for the future Hall of Famer?
 It’s impossible to speculate in which direction this will go but I’d expect Williams to be back, but the question really is for how long?
 Caleb Lomu could learn from Williams before taking over protecting Brock Purdy’s blind side.
-The only other position I could see the Niners targeting might be the TE position.
-George Kittle has battled injuries of late and an Achilles tear in the playoff essentially rules him out for the majority, if not all, of the 2026 season.
-Jake Tonges filled in admirably and was a key component in 12 personnel, but adding another weapon at TE is a must.
-Kenyon Sadiq is the most complete TE in the draft, showcasing physicality and good technique as a blocker and can stretch defenses vertically in the passing game.
-Then there’s the WR position, where we know that Brandon Aiyuk has played his last game in San Francisco and with Jauan Jennings and Kendrick Bourne gone in free agency, Purdy is going to need more help at wideout besides Ricky Pearsall and Demarcus Robinson.
-Adding future Hall of Famer Mike Evans, who was bitten by the injury bug last season, was a big win in free agency and the addition of Christian Kirk immediately gives the Niners a pair of experienced wideouts on the outside.
-However, Kirk was brought in on just a one-year deal and has battled injuries in recent seasons with a grade 3 groin tear in 2023, a fractured collarbone in 2024 and hamstring issues in 2025 that kept him out of 18 of the last 51 games.
-An insurance policy is a must at the WR position and drafting for the future has to be the vision.
-Omar Cooper Jr. is a bully in the slot, often overpowering defenders throughout the route and especially after the catch.
-Cooper Jr. finished the season with 63 receptions for 937 yards and 13 TD and established himself as WR1b to Elijah Sarratt’s WR1a for Heisman winner Fernando Mendoza.
-The hype around Cooper Jr. really took hold in the Week 10 matchup in Happy Valley against Penn State.
-Cooper Jr., who had just two 100-yard games going into the contest, finished with 6 receptions for 32 yards, but it was his game-winning 7-yard TD in the back of the end zone with 36 seconds to play that forced scouts to go back to the film and watch more.
-Cooper Jr. ran a post from the slot to the back of the end zone, attacked the ball in the air with a leaping catch and then as CB Audavion Collins tried to shove him out of bounds, somehow had the body control and awareness to get his left foot that was trailing a bit to hit inbounds before the right foot stepped out of bounds.
-While Cooper Jr. is not yet a polished route runner, he has a knack for finding ways to get open, is physical through contact and at the catch point and can be dynamic after the catch.
-And his 4.42 40 time at the Combine is proof that he has the requisite speed to win over the top.
-Cooper Jr. has experience both working out of the slot and on the outside, which makes pairing him with Evans a nice combo.
+Lomu is one of the more athletic OTs in this year’s draft and is very light on his feet with good hands that strike quickly and shows off a strong grip once he latches on in pass protection.
+His run blocking is still a work in progress, and he needs time to work on technique, pad level and adding strength.

 02/25/26 – Kadyn Proctor, OT, Alabama